Glassb3ad/PSO_for_2d_functions/README.md

 ## PSO implementation

+The implementation rests heavily on Particle class that provides all methods for controlling particle's state.
+The other heavy lifter is particleSwarmOptimization() function which both updates swarm's state and records its history in order to visualize how swarm searches for solution.

+### particleSwarmOptimization()

+1. initialize swarm with generateInitialSwarm()
+2. calculate initial global best
+3. record initial swarm state
+4. While iteration limit is not reached:
+   1. for each particle P in swarm:
+      1. update velocity
+      2. move particle in search space
+      3. update personal best
+   2. update global best
+   3. record swarm state
+5. return history and global best

+particleSwarmOptimization() accepts inertia, cognitive and social parameters.
+They are hyperparameters used in the most central operation of algorithm: velocity update

+### Particle class

+The most central method in Particle class is updateVelocity() which does what it says.
+The equation for calculating new velocity is a sum of three parts: inertia, cognitive and social part.

+1. Intertia
+2. congnitive
+3. social

 ## Demonstrations

 The following PSO demonstrations have constant inertia and cognitive and social coefficients.
 Only swarm sizes and iteration counts vary.
 All videos generated with tools implemented in this repository.